Is a Cancer that forms in the tissues of the colon or the rectum,which are part of the body’s digestive system In India

-Dr. Archit Pandit is an Associate Director in Department of Surgical Oncology at MAX Institute of Cancer Care, Shalimar Bagh.
-He was awarded of gold medal for residency in MS General surgery from Karnataka state -university, Rajiv Gandhi university of health sciences.
+Dr. Archit Pandit is the Director at the Department of Surgical Oncology at Sanar International Hospital, Gurugram.
+He was awarded of gold medal for residency in MS General surgery from Karnataka State-University, Rajiv Gandhi university of health sciences.
 After undergoing his surgical oncology 3 years residency at India’s most premier institute AIIMS, He did fellowship in laparoscopic and Robotic Surgical oncology.
 Presently his entire work is exclusive to the laparoscopic and robotic surgical treatment of GI cancers thoracic cancer, and gynecological Cancer.
 He has been awarded fellowship from prestigious...

 Just make an appointment to get help from Dr Archit Pandit

 Laparoscopic cancer Surgery - Painess treatment option for cancer!

 Laparoscopic cancer surgery is advanced technique of cancer surgery assisted by one of the best surgical oncologist in India

 Dr. Archit Pandit.
 It is more efficient type of treatment than traditional open cancer surgery.
 Minimal access cancer surgeries (MACS) like laparoscopy, does not just offer an effective and safe treatment option for the patients, but the scars produced are aesthetically better than that of conventional open surgeries, helping the patient live an almost scar-free life post-surgery, as this procedure leaves no scars.

 HIPEC surgery, also known as heated or hyperthermic intraperitoneal chemotherapy, is the process of heating chemotherapy drugs and delivering them into the abdominal cavity.
 This treatment is often combined with cytoreductive surgery and is an effective approach for peritoneal mesothelioma.